princeton-vl/InFlux/docs/README_download_real.md

 After downloading InFlux-Real, follow the [Submit and Evaluate Results](README_evaluation.md) guide to generate, validate, and upload test-set predictions.

-Published results are displayed on the [live InFlux leaderboard](https://influx.cs.princeton.edu/leaderboard).
+Results are private by default.
+After evaluation, the submitter can publish a result to the [live InFlux leaderboard](https://influx.cs.princeton.edu/leaderboard).